 If you want to find additional information about a package, you can use

-This returns multiple fields, like for example, the PackageFullName.You can use this to run the uninstall command mentioned above.
-If you want to find out all the MSIX/Appx packages installed you can use Get-AppxPackage, or you can use Get-AppxPackage -User “Domain\Username” to get all the packages installed for a specific user.
+This returns multiple fields, for example, the PackageFullName.You can use this to run the uninstall command mentioned above.
+If you want to find out all the MSIX/Appx packages installed, you can use Get-AppPackage, or you can use Get-AppPackage -User “Domain\Username” to get all the packages installed for a specific user.

 It’s necessary to specify \WindowsApps after the volume you choose.